On this page | |

 Dissipation ¶

-When dissipation is enabled, the amount of color in the smoke reduces over time, making it easier to source new color.
+When dissipation is on, the amount of color in the smoke reduces over time, making it easier to source new color.
 If Only Dissipate Alpha is turned off, then the smoke’s color will also dissipate toward the smoke’s default color.

 Only Dissipate Alpha